 In this tutorial, we'll use trivial facts about strawberries, English grammar and arithmetics to create a Fill in the blanks.

 - Insert the correct plural form of the noun strawberry: strawberries

-- The strawberry is a juicy, edible fruit which has a red color when it is ripe.
+- The strawberry is a juicy, edible fruit that has a red color when it is ripe.

 - Tom has 2 strawberries.
 Jill gives him 4 more strawberries.
 Now, Tom has 6 strawberries.

-We'll test the learner by removing the words highligted with bold text above.
+We'll test the learner by removing the words highlighted with bold text above.
 These will be our blanks.

 Step 2: Creating a Fill in the blanks